XMegaForArduino/IDE/README.md

 For more information, including trademarks and copyrights and licenses, see

+&nbsp;&nbsp;&nbsp;&nbsp;http://arduino.cc/

-&nbsp;&nbsp;&nbsp;&nbsp;http://arduino.cc/ and relevant source files.
+as well as the copyright and licenses for the relevant source files.